Table of Contents

 - If suffering from ringing sound in ear, dizziness, vertigo frequently goes for a blood pressure check.

 - Avoid foods high in sugar and/or salt, canned, frozen and processed foods.

 - Avoid foods containing MSG (monosodium glutamate) and Chinese foods.

 - Avoid foods high in Saturated fats to prevent hearing loss due to atherosclerosis.

-- Take low sodium diet.
+- Take a low sodium diet.
 Do not eat processed and fast foods.
 Don’t add salt to your food.
 High-salt diets may cause water retention and possibly relate to the buildup in the inner ear.
-Reducing salt intake will reduce that fluid retention and subsequent pressure build-up.
+Reducing salt intake will reduce fluid retention and subsequent pressure build-up.
 This helps in reducing tinnitus.

-- Caffeine make tinnitus louder.
+- Caffeine makes tinnitus louder.